Also Known as: Thomas Cowperthwaite Eakins, Thomas Cowperthwait Eakins

-Thomas Eakins, Smithsonian American Art Museum, Museum purchase 1965.44.
+Leonard Baskin, Thomas Eakins, etching on paper, 1964, Smithsonian American Art Museum, Museum purchase 1965.44

 “The life of an artist is precarious.
 I have known very great artists who live their whole lives in poverty and distress because the people had not the taste and good sense to buy their work.
 Again I have seen the fashionable folk give commissions of thousands to men whose work is worthless.”
 Thomas Eakins, 1906, quoted in Goodrich, Thomas Eakins, his life and work, 1933

 Born in Philadelphia, lived mostly in that area.
 Painter, photographer, sculptor, and controversial teacher; he achieved greatness in psychologically astute portraits and in luminous outdoor scenes.

 Charles Sullivan, ed American Beauties: Women in Art and Literature (New York: Henry N. Abrams, Inc., in association with National Museum of American Art, 1993)